Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

-\paragraph{Datasets:} Commonly used datasets in deep learning are MNIST \cite{mnist}, Fashion-MNIST \cite{fashion} and CelebA \cite{celeba}.
+Commonly used datasets in deep learning are MNIST \cite{mnist}, Fashion-MNIST \cite{fashion} and CelebA \cite{celeba}.
 Images from MNIST and Fashion-MNIST both have the same shape of $28 \times 28$ pixels with only one greyscale channel.
 They both provide $60\,000$ training and $10\,000$ test samples.
 For computational reasons, we reduced the test size to $1024$ samples.
-Fashion-MNIST has more variance in the image representations which makes it harder to memorize significant patterns for our generative models.
+Fashion-MNIST has more variance in the image representations than MNIST which makes it harder to memorize significant patterns for our generative models.
 Therefore, we consider it as a harder dataset for phase retrieval than MNIST.
-As a third dataset, we took the popular CelebA dataset \cite{celeba} consists of $202\,599$ face images from $10\,177$ different people.
+As a third dataset, we took the popular CelebA dataset \cite{celeba}, which consists of $202\,599$ images of human faces.
 We took the first $162\,769$ images as training data, the next $19\,867$ as validation data and from the remaining images we took the first $1024$ for evaluation.
 To reduce the size of the high resolution images to more computational friendly sizes, we took a center crop of $108 \times 108$ pixels from each image and then resized it to a total scale of $64 \times 64$ pixels.
-This transformation is equivalent to the one used by Hand et al. \cite{generative_prior}.
-A difference of CelebA to the previously introduced datasets is that it consists of three color channels.
+This transformation is the same that was used by Hand et al. \cite{generative_prior}.
+One difference of the CelebA dataset to the previously introduced datasets is that it consists of $3$ color channels.
 During the measurement process, we treated each channel independently and, in the case of Fourier measurements, we performed a 2D Fourier transform for each channel separately.

-\paragraph{Evaluation:} To evaluate the performance of the models, we compare the distance of the reconstruction $\hat{x}$ to the original signal $x$.
-For this we use the mean squared error (MSE), mean absolute error (MAE) and structural similarity (SSIM) \cite{ssim}.
-These metrics do not take visual aspects like sharpness into account \cite{wang2009mean}.
-Especially the mean squared error tends to prefer blurry predictions.\\